django-stars/frontend-docs/docs/api/sendingRequests.md

 With this option you can override [instance headers](/frontend-docs/docs/api/api_instance#headers)

 ### ~~body~~
-Is the data to be sent as the request body.
+It is the data to be sent as the request body.
-In general it will be automatically converted to String or FormData so you should not be worry about that.
+In general it will be automatically converted to String or FormData so you should not worry about that.

 :::note